AndreasJ93/AndreasJ93.github.io/_posts/2024-08-30-Last Day in Skövde.md

 I knew that these courses would not be entirely what students, or colleagues, expected.
 My aim was to give students the tools to succeed in the industry, to differentiate themselves from the students that had passed a higher vocational education programme.
 What I got was a... reputation.
 Below, I present the courses as they were.
 Please note that they have changed since, as other colleagues took over during the autumn of 2023.

 ### Game Project 1
-> **Goal:** The goal of Game Project 1 was to introduce students not only to game development, but to each others' disciplines – to create an understanding of the context they worked within.
+**Goal:** The goal of Game Project 1 was to introduce students not only to game development, but to each others' disciplines – to create an understanding of the context they worked within.

+The Game Project 1 course started of with three intensive weeks.
+Each week, the students had one inspirational lecture (held by a researcher at the department) on Monday, a few study-oriented lectures (held by the pedagogic coordinator, the library, and the student health service), two disciplin lectures on Tuesday and Thursday, and two assessed workshops on Wednesday and Friday, corresponding to the lectures.
+Before the workshops, the students had study material to go through in preparation as well as a video guide to guide them through setting up the environment for the workshop.
+During the actual workshops, the students were divided into groups, where they also met the students they would work with in the second part of the course.
+Besides the programming workshop (because programming is always a daunting task), this module was mostly met with gratitude from the students – many finding it helpful for the second part of the course.

+During the second half of the course the students were working in small groups of four to five students to modify an existing experience – one of Unity's available [Microgames](https://assetstore.unity.com/search#q=microgames).
+The goal was to work together, using the knowledge they had gathered in the previous Module, to create a game experience of their own.
+Here, the students were not expected to work with their own discipline but rather help each other to make their shared vision come to life.
+Every week the students had assessed meetings with an assigned mentor, at the end of the course they had an assessed individual conversation with their mentor, and lastly they were required to write an individual report regarding their work.
+During the course, one assessed game testing session – where the students were assessed on attendance – was conducted.

+**End result:** In the end, Game Project 1 was a quite smooth operation.
+It was intensive for staff and students alike, but it was rewarding work seeing what the students could come up with!

 ### Game Project 2
-> **Goal:** The goal of Game Project 2 was to make the students, who now were halfway through their education, understand how the work they conducted as part of their disciplinary work affected other disciplines – as well as understand how other disciplines work affected them.
+**Goal:** The goal of Game Project 2 was to make the students, who now were halfway through their education, understand how the work they conducted as part of their disciplinary work affected other disciplines – as well as understand how other disciplines work affected them.

+Game Project 2 started of with two very intensive weeks.
+The students were divided into groups of around ten students, each group recieveing a mentor.
+During the first two weeks they were to create multiple physical game prototypes, narrowing it down to two prototypes that they game tested on each other, and implement a first iteration of the prototype as a digital product.
+Alongside this were seminars regarding power and leadership in a project group as well as societal and ethical aspects of game development.
+The students really raised to the challenge – even if most of them do not agree on this!
+During these weeks, the students were assessed on participitating in seminars and during meetings with the mentor.

+The rest of the course was to implement this game properly – creating a product the group would be satisfied with.
+Every week the students had meetings with their mentor, and three times over the course there were game testing sessions planned – two internal only and one where we invited the game industry professionals from around Skövde.
+The course itself was assessed in three ways – participitation during the meetings with the mentor and the game tests, a poster seminar where the focus was on the game and group work, as well as a poster seminar where the focus was on each students' own disciplinary work and how it affected the group at large.

+**End result:** In the end, quite a few things were left to do with Game Project 2.
+In my mind this course is, and will always be, the course that was never truely conducted – indeed, it was always something that made it less of what it was supposed to be.

 ### Game Project 3
-> **Goal:** The goal of Game Project 3 was for each student to shine.
+**Goal:** The goal of Game Project 3 was for each student to shine.
 As the last course, it was meant to faciliate showcasing of each students' ability and prowess within their field – allowing them to hone in on a single component they had created as part of the game they had developed within the group.

+Game Project 3.
+I am torn between calling this my greatest failure or my greatest success.
+The idea was simple enough – faciliate a course where the students can do anything they wish, while still being assessed in a way reflecting the last course of a higher education.
+For this course, the students had absolute and total freedom.
+They could work in pre-defined groups, seek internship within a game company, do a solo project, be placed in groups with other students who had not created groups themselves...
+There were no limits to how they were allowed to work or who they worked with.
+We even had Science Park Skövde introduce a "pre-pre-incubation step" wherein the students could get tips from the park's buisness coached during the course itself.
+However, the devil is in the details.
+And for this course, the detail was the project portfolio.

+The idea behind the project portfolio was simple enough.
+Pick something, anything, that you created as part of the game your group worked on and present it in greater detail.
+It could be anything from a simple 3D prop to a complex networking solution — all driven by the student's discipline and what they had worked with in the game.
+The chosen component was then to be described in a project portfolio consisting of five shorter texts:
+1. Sources and Inspirations
+   * In this text, the student were required to present what sources (at least one academical and one industrial) as well as inspirations they had used when working with the project component and the game
+   * It was a requirement to present all sources that were relevant for the next four texts
+   * Moreover, the students were required to describe how they had worked while finding this material
+2. Context
+   * This text focused on the transdisciplinary context of the group, with a focus on things that affected the project component directly
+   * They were also required to present the planing and execution to reach project goals that were relevant for the project component
+3. The Project Component
+   * Simply put, here the project component itself was presented.
+What is it, how does it fit into the game, and why was it chosen as the component to focus on?
+4. Societal and Ethical Aspects
+   * Here, the students were free to pick aspects to focus on.
+It could be anything from the group composition to problematic themes potraied in the game
+   * More importantly, it could be a reflective text, looking back at things that were missed during the course of the project.
+5. The Work Process
+   * For the last text, the students were expected to describe the work process.
+How had they planned their work, did everything go as planned?
+How did they handle change?
+   * They were also encouraged to present what important decisions they had taken and what they based them on
+   * Lastly, it was encouraged to talk about how the work had affected other students in the group

+These texts were expected to be self-standing.
+That is to say, they should not require the reader to have read any of the other texts to understand the one they read now.
+Each text was required to be at most five pages, not including references, pictures, tables, or other media.
+To support the students with this work, a lot of the teachers' hours were spent in a classroom where we divided the students in groups and had tailored excercises every week.
+These classes were not mandatory, and after a few weeks there were only a few students left attending them.
+We also had assessed presentations throughout the course to make sure that the students presented something along the way and did not forget working on the portfolio.

+At the end of the course we held an open expo, wherein the students presented their component and the work with it inside different classrooms, while the games were presented outside for anyone to witness.

+**End result:** Game Project 3 was a course I only held once before leaving it over to colleagues.
+In many way, shapes, and forms I am personally happy with this course and I know that it could be more than it became, had I had the time to shape it more.
+Unfortunately, this course was stained with feelings from the students that had accummulated over the years before.

 ### Covid-19